 Do we do all this for free?

 If you appreciate our service, then you recommend it to others.
-We pay for every VPN access we use for testing and every tested router out of our own pocket.
-You can also use the links we provide to the providers, and in some cases, we receive a small one-time commission from the providers.
+We pay for every VPN access we use for testing and every tested router out of our pocket.
+You can also use the links we provide, and in some cases, our VPN comparison site receives a small one-time commission from some providers.

-“Transparency” is very important to us, so don’t hesitate to ask us questions at any time!
+“Transparency” is critical to us, so don’t hesitate to ask us questions any time!

 Frequently asked questions about VPN services

 Some facts about VPN providers

 Most often we hear from our readers that a certain provider surely does not “store log files”.
 In the vast majority of cases, however, this is complete nonsense.
 Even providers who do not store any log files but use “rented servers” are logged.

 Many VPN tariffs are impossible WITHOUT log files!

 In addition, doing without log files would already make them impossible for most VPN providers due to the tariff design.
 Every time a provider has a tariff that is limited in terms of time, data volume, or also for use on a limited number of devices or connections, this simply MUST create “log files” about the use.
 Otherwise, this would not be technically possible!

 A “virtual private network” that transfers the data from your device to a VPN server, encrypted and no longer visible to third parties.
 All data moving between these two devices is transmitted securely.